hyperledger/fabric/docs/source/commands/osnadminchannel.md

   channel list [<flags>]
     List channel information for an Ordering Service Node (OSN).
-If the channel-id flag is set, more detailed information will be provided for that channel.
+If the channelID flag is set, more detailed information will be provided for that channel.

   channel remove --channelID=CHANNELID